machawk1/ArchiveThumbnails/README.md

 An implementation of Ahmed AlSum's 2014 ECIR paper titled ["Thumbnail Summarization Techniques for Web Archives"](http://www.cs.odu.edu/~mln/pubs/ecir-2014/ecir-2014.pdf) for the Web Archiving Incentive Program for Columbia University Libraries' grant, "Visualizing Digital Collections of Web Archives".

+## Requirements

+[Node.js](https://nodejs.org/) is required to run the service.
+Once Node is installed, the packages required to use the service can be installed by running `npm install -g` in the root of the project directory.
+[PhantomJS](http://phantomjs.org/) may also additionally be required depending on your system configuration.

 ## Running

 To execute the code, run `node AlSummarization.js`.